erdos-project/erdos/python/doc/source/intro.rst

 .. code-block:: python

+  # Create a dataflow graph to which we add operators and streams.
   graph = Graph()
   # Create a camera operator which generates a stream of RGB images.
   camera_frames = graph.connect_source(CameraOp, erdos.OperatorConfig())
   # Connect an object detection operator which uses the provided model to